 Radioactive metabolites of PET tracers

 PET scanner can measure the total amount of radioactivity in tissue, but it does not provide information on the chemical form of molecule(s) in which the radioactive label was attached at the time of the PET scan.
-PET tracers are metabolized in the body, and some of the products will carry the radioactive label.
-Some of these reactions are planned, for example the phosphorylation and subsequent trapping of [18F]FDG, but usually the PET tracers are metabolized into undesirable radioactive compounds that will confound the quantification.
+PET radiopharmaceuticals are metabolized in the body, and some of the products will carry the radioactive label.
+Some of these reactions are planned, for example the phosphorylation and subsequent trapping of [18F]FDG, but usually the PET radiopharmaceuticals are metabolized into undesirable radioactive compounds that will confound the quantification.
 Radioactive metabolites in the plasma samples can be corrected, but the metabolites in the tissue must be accounted for in the analysis model.
-Tracers for brain studies are by design molecules which do not metabolize into radioactive products that could cross the blood-brain barrier (Ma et al., 2010), although there are important exceptions to this rule, such as [18F]FDOPA.
+Radiopharmaceuticals developed for brain PET studies are by design molecules which do not metabolize into radioactive products that could cross the blood-brain barrier (Ma et al., 2010), although there are important exceptions to this rule, such as [18F]FDOPA.